jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 I render my UML class diagrams in PowerPoint.
 I mentioned this in a previous blog entry where I presented [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html).
 PowerPoint has its advantages and disadvantages as a design tool, but I found that it has been sufficient for my needs.
 PowerPoint's Drawing feature allows me to create shapes, connect them, color them, add/edit text, etc. Almost every UML class diagram in my blog entries has been rendered using PowerPoint.

 This Prototype Use Case will sketch out a design and implementation for some of the features of a drawing program.
 It will include:
-* A skeleton design and implementation for a drawing program illustrating the basic shape organization structure.
+* A skeleton design and implementation for a drawing program illustrating the basic `Shape` organization structure.
-* Using a __Prototype__ and __Prototype Registry__ to acquire `Shape` objects by name.
+* A __Prototype__ and __Prototype Registry__ to acquire `Shape` objects by name.
 This allows new concrete `Shape` types to be added without having to update the Prototype portion of the design.
 The only addition required is to register a breeder object of the new type.
 * The ability to group `Shapes` together, such as one can do with the __Group__ feature in PowerPoint.
 * The ability to make copies of any `Shapes` such as one can do with _Copy-and-Paste_ in PowerPoint.